-All affected customers have been written to using address data from the DVLA and so far 36% of those customers have had the repair work completed.
-For those customers who have not had the repair work completed, reminder letters are scheduled to be mailed on 4th November 2016.
+All affected customers have been written to using address data from the DVLA.
 If customers want to check if their vehicle has had the Safety Recall completed they can contact Vauxhall Customer Care on 0800 026 0867 or they can access the Motorcodes website on the following link http://www.motorcodes.co.uk/vehicle-recall to see if their vehicle has an outstanding Safety Recall.

-Is the same issue that caused fires in Zafira B now causing fires in Corsa?
+Is this the same issue that caused fires in Zafira B causing fires in Corsa?

 Why doesn’t Vauxhall always inspect cases of fire?